BaiShuanghao/Prompt-based-Distribution-Alignment/README.md

 ## Training and Evaluation
-Please follow the instructions for training, evaluating and reproducing the results.
+Please follow the instructions for training, evaluating, and reproducing the results.
 Firstly, you need to **modify the directory of data by yourself**.
 ### Training
 ```bash